One Great Cumberland Place

 Low carbon workspace for The Portman Estate head office in Marylebone

-In early 2024 Gort Scott was appointed to design the interior fit-out of The Portman Estate’s new head office as part of their move to One Great Cumberland Place, a 1920s building next to Marble Arch and Hyde Park.
+In early 2024 Gort Scott were appointed to design the interior fit-out of The Portman Estate’s new head office as part of their move to One Great Cumberland Place, a 1920s building next to Marble Arch and Hyde Park.
 The project presented an exciting opportunity for The Portman Estate to reevaluate their working environment to serve the needs of both its people and the organisation, with the aim of fostering interaction and collaboration.
 From the outset, there was a key focus on wellbeing and environmental performance.

-The project was guided and refined through an in-depth engagement strategy involving The Portman Estate staff.
-This vital initial stage included workshops, surveys, and three days of on-site observation and documentation of the client’s existing workspace and work patterns.
 Insights from this consultation informed the design by identifying the need for efficient, agile solutions.
 It also helped prioritise the types and sizes of rooms to be included in the new office space, shaping their layout, functionality, and overall look and feel.
+We also gained deep insight into their organisational culture and identified opportunities for new, more fruitful working methods.

-All materials and their associated carbon footprints have been measured and recorded by sustainability consultants Bioregional to contribute to The Portman Estate’s One Planet Action Plan, ensuring the project achieves carbon neutrality with minimal offsetting.
+A primary focus is the use of materials with high recycled content or low-carbon materials, such as partitions made from Scandinavian redwood studs, wood fibre insulation, clayboard and clay plaster, which have been used to form meeting rooms, call pods, meeting booths, a kitchen and a wellbeing space.
+All materials and their associated carbon footprints have been measured and recorded by sustainability consultants Bioregional to contribute to The Portman Estate’s One Planet Action plan, ensuring the project achieves carbon neutrality with minimal offsetting.

-Gort Scott was also appointed to undertake the design and specification of loose furniture which required careful research to ensure the selected products met high environmental standards, incorporated effective repair and replacement strategies, and had minimal carbon footprints.
+Gort Scott was also appointed to undertake the design and specification of loose furniture which required careful research to ensure the selected products met high environmental standards, incorporated effective repair and replacement strategies, and minimal carbon footprints.

 Further information